jakeyeung/sortchicAllScripts/README.md

     - scripts/scripts_analysis: All analysis run on Rstudio, interactive plots.
 Paths here often are local on computer.
 Maybe we can fix this by getting an Rstudio server, but need support from IT department.
     - scripts/scripts_analysis/primetime: After exploring some datasets, I put analyses that generates "pretty figures" here.
     - scripts/scripts_analysis/primetime_from_server: Primetime scripts that can run from the server
+    - scripts/processing/first_pipeline/rerun_all_Ensembl95_B6: analysis for preprocessing and counting TA

 ** How to run LDA